grork/MixpanelClient/README.md

 ### Parameters
 `name` — Name of the event that the duration is to be tracked (required)

-void SetSessionProperty(String name, [String/Integer/Double/Boolean] value)
+void SetSessionPropertyAs<Type>(String name, [String/Integer/Double/Boolean] value)
 -----------------------------------------------------------------
 Sets a session property on the class, that is persisted for the duration of the session.
 You can store `string`'s, `integer`'s, `double`'s, and `boolean`'s.
-When consuming this from JavaScript, you need to use the named versions of this
+When consuming this, you need to use the named versions of this method:
-method: `SetSessionPropertyAsIntegter` for integers, `SetSessionPropertyAsDouble` for doubles, and `SetSessionPropertyAsBoolean` for, obviously, `Booleans`.
+`SetSessionPropertyAsString` for strings, `SetSessionPropertyAsIntegter` for integers, `SetSessionPropertyAsDouble` for doubles, and `SetSessionPropertyAsBoolean` for, obviously, `Booleans`.

 ```
 mixpanelClient.SetSessionProperty("ASessionProperty", "SessionValue");